gasb150/conference-page/README.md

 ![screenshot](./src/img/screenshot.png)

 In this project, I make a Wine Conference page, using the given design of the website <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">CC Global Summit 2015</a> by <a href="https://www.behance.net/adagio07">Cindy Shin</a>.
 I build three pages 1.
 Main page (index) 2.
 About page and 3.
 Tickets page.
 Each page with 2 different screen sizes up to 768px for mobile and from 768px for desktop version.
 Including the colors, typographies, and layouts for both sizes according to Cindy's website.
-You can clone the repository with using this link <a href="https://github.com/gasb150/conference-page.git">repository<a>
+You can clone the repository using this link <a href="https://github.com/gasb150/conference-page.git">repository<a>

 ## Live Demo